 The tack is all Western.
 If you haven't ridden Western before, don't worry it is fairly easy for intermediate riders to pick up and you may find it a lot more comfortable than a traditional English saddle!

 This is a ride for intermediate riders onwards.
 You should be confident and in control riding at a walk, trot and canter in open countryside.
 The terrain involves crossing streams, shallow rivers, undulating ground and up and down steep inclines and would not be suitable for novice or inexperienced riders.
 The style of riding at this ranch is very much akin to ‘Natural Horsemanship’.
 Riders should be relaxed in the saddle and ride with soft hands.

-Age range is 18 to 65, experienced 14 – 17 year olds will be accepted if accompanied by a riding parent/guardian.
+Age range is 18 to 65.
 The upper age limit is discretionary depending on rider fitness and experience, please speak to your travel advisor for more information.
 The maximum weight is 15 Stone (95kg) Riders are welcome to help with grooming and saddling their own horses but this is not compulsory.

 The weight limit for this ride is 210 lb/95 kg, please enquire if you are an experienced rider exceeding this weight.

 Accommodation is provided at a local inn or hotel depending on availability.
 All the accommodation has twin or double rooms with en-suite bathrooms, tv and on-site restaurant.
 Single rooms are available for a supplement, this is not payable if you are happy to share and a sharer can be found.
 You'll usually be put up in The Castle Inn (or similar), a beautifully traditional 16th century Devonshire pub with rooms.
 All rooms include towels and have wifi.